Florentino "Jun" Impas Solo Exhibit "Tribu" at ManilaART 2022

 Before the war, my grandfather Eugenio Anino Beniga (son of Pantaleon Beniga), a surveyor from Sevilla, Bohol went to Surigao, met and married a pious local beauty, Felina Caerlang Odtojan.
 They were simple rice farmers who owned and tilled 25 hectares of land in that area.

-During my childhood days in the 70's, my fond memories of my visits there were riding the carabao through vast rice fields, singing Amazing Grace and How Great Thou Art in tears during church services, attending Sunday school, eating the pijanga (freshwater fish from lake Mainit) and meeting Mamanwa people.
+During my childhood days in the 70's, my fond memories of my visits there were riding the carabao through vast rice fields, singing Amazing Grace and How Great Thou Art in tears during church services, attending Sunday school, eating the pijanga (freshwater fish from lake Mainit) and meeting Mamanwa people who were also known as Conking.

 The Mamanwa is a nomadic negrito tribe who were the original settlers of the area.
 They had distinct features exhibiting curly hair and much darker skin tones.